As a ward Temple and Family History consultant, I have looked at your family history records in FamilySearch. I have prepared some suggestions.

 One-on-one help should be available for each class member, preferably the same person each week.
 Helpers should have some basic computer and family history skills but need not be experts.
 However, it is best if someone with more advanced computer and family history skills is available to assist those who are helping.
 The number of class periods for learning basic skills can be flexible depending on class member needs.
 Additional meetings in your home during the week are also available for each class member.

 2. Once basic skills have been learned, Sharing Temple Blessings With Your Ancestors is presented.
 The companion handout is Find, Take, Teach.
 Prior to this class period, each class member is asked to prayerfully select a "target" person.
 A consultant then reviews each class member’s Family Tree (focusing on the target person), and prepares a personalized lesson plan.
 Digital and print copies of the lesson plan and handout are given to each class member, along with a digital copy of the presentation.
-One on one help is provided to complete each step.
+One-on-one help is provided to complete each step.

-(Multiple class periods will likely be needed to complete the two above lesson plans) Again, the number of class (or home) sessions can be flexible.
+(Multiple class periods will likely be needed to complete the above two lesson plans.)
+Again, the number of class (or home) sessions can be flexible.

 It is recommended that consultants use the Consultant Planner.
 Here is a sample lesson plan.